elliott5/talks/2015/norwich/exercises/README.md

 # Go Coding Exercises

+If you have some free time during the lunch break, try working through some example code at ["gobyexample.com"](https://gobyexample.com) or watch the short videos on the YouTube ["Go in 5 minutes"](https://www.youtube.com/channel/UC2GHqYE3fVJMncbrRd8AqcA/feed) channel.
+For more, there is a curated video selection at

+## Documentation
-To complete these excercises, you will need to look up documentation on the standard packages, which is available at "godoc.org/pkg".

-However you should also be able to see these locally by running:
+To complete some of the excercises, you will need to look up documentation on the standard packages, which is available at ["golang.org/pkg"](https://golang.org/pkg).
+However you should also be able to see these locally by running a Go documentation server:
 ```
-$ godoc -v -http=:6060
+$ godoc -http=:6060 &
 ```
-Then you can see the documentation at "localhost:6060"
+Then you can see the documentation at "localhost:6060".
+It may take a few seconds to become available.

-## Ex 1 - go-nude

-go get github.com/koyachi/go-nude

-Tasks: (A) What proportion of Ruben's pictures are judged nude?
-(B) How much faster does the task run when parallelized?

-## Ex 2 - primesieve
+## Ex 1 - primesieve

+The primeseive code is used as [an example](https://golang.org/ref/spec#An_example_package) in the Go specification, which is a really useful reference document.

+Tasks:

+(A) Limit the number of primes produced.

-Task: How fast does primesieve run with various numbers of cpus?
+(B) How fast does the primesieve run with various numbers of CPUs?

 You may need the following functions in the standard packages:
 ```